salaboy/from-monolith-to-k8s/kubernetes-controllers/metacontroller/func-conference-controller/README.md

 func-conference-controller-00001-deployment-589ffbc679-q57j8   0/2     Terminating         0          98s
 func-conference-controller-00001-deployment-589ffbc679-q57j8   0/2     Terminating         0          98s
 ```
+- Run `kubectl get deployments` and verify that you see a new deployment called `metacontroller-production-tests`.

 **What happened?**

 The metacontroller you created (CompositeController named `metacontroller-conference-controller`) detected the new Conference type resource and sent a request to the function `func-conference-controller`.
-Knative launched a pod for the function to handle the request and then scaled pod instances back down to zero.
+Knative launched the function to handle the request.
+The function checked the status of the services in the `jbcnconf` namespace and it created a Deployment to handle testing.

 # Generic Function project